aras-p/ToyPathTracer/readme.md

 ### Building

 * C++ projects: Windows (Visual Studio 2017) in `Cpp/Windows/TestCpu.sln`, Mac (Xcode 9) in `Cpp/Mac/Test.xcodeproj`.
-  * ISPC branches need [ISPC binaries] to be in `Cpp/ispc.exe` (Win) and `Cpp/ispc` (Mac).
-I used version 1.9.2.
-  * Windows is a simple Win32 app that displays image via GDI (that part is not terribly fast).
+  * Windows is DX11 Win32 app that displays result as a fullscreen CPU-updated texture.
-  * Mac is a Metal app that displays result as a fullscreen texture.
+  * Mac is a Metal app that displays result as a fullscreen CPU-updated texture.
 * C# project in `Cs/TestCs.sln`.
 A command line app that renders some frames and dumps out final TGA screenshot at the end.
 * Unity project in `Unity`.
 I used [2018.1 beta 12](https://beta.unity3d.com/download/ed1bf90b40e6/public_download.html) version linked to from [ECS samples](https://github.com/Unity-Technologies/EntityComponentSystemSamples).